Single-Cell-Genomics-Group-CNAG-CRG/SpatioTemporal-Tcell-Tracking/README.md

 # Spatio-temporal T cell tracking for personalized TCR-T designs in childhood cancer

+This repository contains the scripts that were used to analyze the 10X Genomics Data from the following project:

+​Sentís, I., Melero, J. L., Cebria-Xart, A., Grzelak, M., Soto, M., Michel, A., Rovira, Q., Rodriguez-Hernandez, C. J., Caratù, G., Urpi, A., Sauvage, C., Mendizabal-Sasieta, A., Maspero, D., Lavarino, C. E., Pascual-Reguant, A., Castañeda Heredia, A., Muñoz Perez, J. P., Mora, J., Harari, A., … Heyn, H. (2025).
+Spatio-temporal T cell tracking for personalized TCR-T designs in childhood cancer.
+Annals of Oncology. https://doi.org/https://doi.org/10.1016/j.annonc.2025.05.530

 Directories contain Jupyter Notebooks (JN) and corresponding HTML reports in order to reproduce the results from this project.
 Each folder starting by *SCGRES\_\** is a batch of samples of the project:
 - `SCGRES_83_84/`: contains PBMCs cells from blood time points T1,T2,T3
 - `SCGRES_99_100/`: contains CD45+ cell-sorted fraction from the Tumor at timepoint 0 (T0), also the CD45- fraction with stromal and tumoral cells, plus CD3+ enriched fraction of T0 and finally PBMCs of time point T5.